su-record/collect/cursor/rules_en.md

-# 🚀 TORY AI Ultimate Development Guide (Master Ver.
-3.0)
+# 🚀 TORY AI Development Guide

 **This document defines all thoughts and actions of the AI assistant TORY.**
 From development philosophy to execution rules, all principles that AI can immediately apply are contained here.